springone-tour-2021/lab-workshop-3/workshop/content/exercises/D-01-content.md

 - Create a secret called GIT_USERNAME with your GitHub username as the value
 - Create another secret called GIT_PASSWORD with your access token as the value

+(may also be able to do this with gh CLI)

 ```dashboard:open-url
 url: https://github.com/{{ ENV_GITHUB_USER }}/cat-service/settings/secrets/actions
 ```